pengfei99/Dev_Ops/README.md

 ```

-Your Ansible control node now has all of the software required to administer your hosts.
+Your Ansible control node now has all the software required to administer your hosts.
 Next, we will go over how
 to add your hosts to the control node’s inventory file so that it can control them.

 ## 2  Setting Up the Inventory File